Second Battle of Cabin Creek

-Preparation
+Background

-Brigadier General Richard Montgomery Gano and Watie met at Camp Pike in the Choctaw Nation on 13 September 1864, to make plans for the coming expedition.
+Brigadier-General Richard M. Gano and Watie met at Camp Pike in the Choctaw Nation on 13 September 1864, to make plans for the coming expedition.
 Gano, commanding several Texas Confederate units, had agreed to join Watie as co-leader of the campaign.
 Watie, however, knew that most of the Texans hated all the Indians, including their allies, and resented his promotion in the Confederate Army.
 According to one account, "...Colonel Charles DeMorse of the 29th Texas Cavalry Regiment refused to serve under him."
 Watie, therefore, deferred to Gano as commander of the expedition.
 Both Gano and Maxey commended Waite for this act of solidarity.
 Moreover, Gano had more seniority as a Confederate general than did Watie.
 Watie would continue to command the Indian Brigade, composed of about 800 men.
 Gano's brigade comprised Texas cavalry and artillery units containing about 1,200 men.